 TGax Editor: Please modify the following paragraph in this section (802.11ax D2.3, P235L34):

 The BSSID of the AP belonging to a multiple BSSID set is referred to as the transmitted BSSID if the AP includes the Multiple BSSID element in the Beacon frame that it transmits.
 In a multiple BSSID set, there shall not be more than one AP corresponding to the transmitted BSSID.
 The BSSID of an AP belonging to a multiple BSSID set is a nontransmitted BSSID if the AP's BSSID is derived according to 9.4.2.46 (Multiple BSSID element) and 9.4.2.74 (Multiple BSSID-Index element).
-Among all AP STAs in multiple BSSID set defined by Multiple BSSID element, only the AP corresponding to the transmitted BSSID shall transmit a Beacon frame.
+Among all AP STAs in multiple BSSID set, only the AP corresponding to the transmitted BSSID shall transmit a Beacon frame.

 TGax Editor: Please modify the following two paragraphs in this section (802.11-2016, P1588):

-The nontransmitted BSSID profile shall include the SSID element (see 9.4.2.2) and Multiple BSSID-Index element (see 9.4.2.74) for each of the supported BSSIDs.
+A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.
+The Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element (see 9.4.2.72), SSID element (see 9.4.2.2), and Multiple BSSID-Index element (see 9.4.2.74) and FMS Descriptor element (see 9.4.2.75) when dot11FMSActivated is true and the TIM element (see 9.4.2.6) indicates there are buffered group addressed frames for this nontransmitted BSSID) for each of the supported BSSIDs.
 The AP or PCP may include all other elements in the nontransmitted BSSID profile.
-The AP or PCP may include two or more Multiple BSSID elements containing elements for a given BSSID index in one Beacon frame or DMG Beacon frame.
-If two or more are given, the profile is considered to be the complete set of all elements given in all such Multiple BSSID elements sharing the same BSSID index.
+The AP or PCP may include two or more Multiple BSSID elements containing elements for a given BSSID index in one a Probe Response frame, a Beacon frame or a DMG Beacon frame.
+If two or more are given, the A nontransmitted BSSID profile consists is considered to be the complete set of all elements given carried in all such Multiple BSSID elements sharing the same BSSID index.
 Since the Multiple BSSID element is also present in Probe Response frames, an AP or PCP may choose to advertise the complete or a partial profile of a BSS corresponding to a nontransmitted BSSID only in the Probe Response frames.
-In addition, the AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames or DMG Beacon frames.
+In addition, the An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Probe Response or Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames or DMG Beacon frames.